Azure/apim-lab/apim-lab/5-versionsRevisions/apimanagement-5-2-Revisions.md

 ### Make current revision

 - Select the _Revisions_ tab.
-- Make `rev2` the current revision.
+- Click on the ellipsis for `rev2` and make it the current revision.

   ![APIM Revision Make Current](../../assets/images/apim-revision-make-current-1.png)